GerardRodes/xml2json/README.md

 ##How to use
 Just import the module and call it providing the path to the XML file as parameter.
-It will store the dictionary at the 'json' attribute.
+It will store the dictionary at the `json` attribute.
 ```python
 from Xml2json import Xml2json